Automation practices in Agile Software Development have an important role. But what about Agile outside IT? What to

 What brings together #1-2 & #3 in one example is a programming language and its compiler, in the other is a CAD and a 3D printer.
 Things that you can buy.
 When automating something for the 1st time, you may or may not find the equivalent tools that you need, so you may have to build them gradually reducing your initial scope for the automation and expanding it as the tools get developed more.

-Common reasons for task automation to fail are: some part of the task is too hard/expensive to automate; human judgment cannot be removed from the execution of task; variations in the task inputs or outputs cannot be removed without losing too much value.
+Common reasons for task automation to fail are: some part of the task is too hard/expensive to automate; human judgment cannot be removed from the execution of the task; variations in the task inputs or outputs cannot be removed without losing too much value.

 In all the other cases, automation will provide a significant increase in speed, a significant reduction in human errors, and a significant increase in the volume of work that can be carried out.
 We are talking about several orders of magnitude.